-Fright Night is about three kids who are confused about their sexy times until a couple of gays move in next door and set them right.
-It's like Mary Poppins or The Sound of Music only, instead of Julie Andrews, they’re set right by an evil gay vampire and the Queen of Hollywood, Roddy McDowall!
+Fright Night is about three kids who are confused about what to do with their private parts until a couple of gays move in next door and set them right.
+It's like Mary Poppins or The Sound of Music only, instead of Julie Andrews, they’re set right by a gay vampire and the Queen of Old Hollywood herself, Roddy McDowall.

 Charlie Brewster is the only child of a single-mom.
 She’s always off working and he’s left to his own devices day after day.
 Usually this is confined to talking trash with his twitchy best friend, Ed, or making out with his best girl friend, Marcy D'Arcy, but all Charlie wants to do lately is snoop on the people next door.

 Charlie finds it a bit odd that his new neighbor, Jerry Dandridge (along with his “live-in carpenter"), insists on moving-in all of his priceless antiques in after dark…but you know how private the gays can be, especially in these smaller towns.
 Charlie’s minor curiosity soon turns into a full-blown obsession.
 He starts spending all his nights eating junk food alone in his room, staring at his neighbors through binoculars.